Blogs

 Language-Wise Performance Analysis

-In this section, further detail the results of the languages evaluated on the individual metrics alongside samples demonstrating the model's ability to generate highly intelligible and expressive speech.
+In this section, we further detail the results of the languages evaluated on the individual metrics alongside samples demonstrating the model's ability to generate highly intelligible and expressive speech.

 Conclusion